doergestim/SOC_Analyst_Labs/courseFiles/Section_06-webSecurity/webLabPart1.md

-# For the Windows VM
+# For the Windows/Kali VM

 ## The objective for this lab is to
 - Understand how SQL Injection works